dbt-labs/docs.getdbt.com/website/docs/best-practices/how-we-build-our-metrics/semantic-layer-3-build-semantic-models.md

 As you can see, the content of the semantic model is identical in both approaches.
 The key differences are:

-1. **File location**:
+1. **File location**
    - Co-located approach: `models/marts/orders.yml`
-   - Parallel subfoldering approach: `models/semantic_models/sem_orders.yml`
+   - Parallel sub-folder approach: `models/semantic_models/sem_orders.yml`

-2. **File naming**:
+2. **File naming**
    - Co-located approach: Uses the same name as the corresponding mart (`orders.yml`)
-   - Parallel subfoldering approach: Prefixes the file with `sem_` (`sem_orders.yml`)
+   - Parallel sub-folder approach: Prefixes the file with `sem_` (`sem_orders.yml`)

 Choose the approach that best fits your project structure and team preferences.
-The co-located approach is often simpler for new projects, while the parallel subfoldering approach can be clearer for large existing projects being migrated to use the Semantic Layer.
+The co-located approach is often simpler for new projects, while the parallel sub-folder approach can be clearer for migrating large existing projects to the Semantic Layer.

 ## Next steps